 We're looking for leaders in the youth sector who are ready and excited to move into their next, more senior leadership challenge.
 We hope this is an opportunity that excites you and that you want to step out of your comfort zone and stretch your skills, learning and networks.

 The application form is simple and can be found on our website.
-If you want to progress your career in the UK youth sector and come from an ethnic minority background we urge you to apply, and let’s work together to do better for the sector, and the young people we care about.
+If you want to progress your career in the UK youth sector and come from an minority ethnic background we urge you to apply, and let’s work together to do better for the sector, and the young people we care about.